 Many will not even be aware that they have depression, or they may have only just started on the slippery slope.
 Therefore, it is important to make improvements to your lifestyle before the cycle of depression takes over.
 Here are some tips on how you can help to combat depression:

 See a doctor

 If you are suffering from depression, make sure that you see your local GP as soon as possible.
-Many will feel embarrassed about seeing a doctor for depression or think that they are wasting the doctor’s time.
-However, your GP is there to help you and the chances are that you are not the first person they have seen with similar symptoms.
+Less than half of those with symptoms of a mental illness actively seek help, and there can be numerous reasons for this.
+Some of the most common reasons for not accessing treatment include financial reasons, believing that the symptoms can be dealt with individually and not knowing what options are available.
 This vital first step can help in several ways.
 Simply being diagnosed with depression helps; this gives an explanation as to why you may be feeling the way you are and why simple tasks seem so difficult.
 The doctor can also look for the reasons that may be triggering depression and find ways to combat it.
 Finally, your GP is best qualified to advise you on how you can change your lifestyle to make life easier to cope with.

 Often there will be reasons behind depression; including current job, unemployment, relationships, finance or even the weather.
 Make a list of ways that you would like your life to improve your life and form a step-by-step plan on how you can achieve your goals.
 Start with very small steps and remember to be client and realistic.

 Exercise releases natural anti-depressants into your body.
 Not only does it create an immediate short term effect, but research shows that there are long term benefits as well.
 Don’t worry if you’re a bit out of shape.
 Start off with a gentle stroll and gradually build yourself up.